 History & Accomplishments

-In the early 1970s, The Raptor Center co-founder Dr. Gary Duke, a faculty member at the University of Minnesota College of Veterinary Medicine, was conducting research on the digestive efficiency of grain-eating turkeys.
-Co-founder and current director Dr. Patrick Redig was a sophomore veterinary student who would later become a graduate student working with Duke on a Ph.D. in avian physiology.
+In the early 1970s, Dr. Gary Duke was conducting research on turkeys as a faculty member at the University of Minnesota College of Veterinary Medicine.
+Meanwhile, Dr. Patrick Redig was a sophomore veterinary student working with Duke, who then went on to get a PhD in avian physiology.
 Four baby great horned owls changed the fate of both.

-A wonderful story about TRC's founding fathers, Drs.
-Duke and Redig, was featured in our 40th anniversary issue of our Raptor Release newsletter.
-The story is also featured below.
+A wonderful story about TRC's founding fathers, Dr. Duke and Dr. Redig, was featured in our 40th anniversary issue of our Raptor Release newsletter:

-The seeds of what today is known as The Raptor Center took root in 1974 in Haecker Hall, a building on the St. Paul campus of the University of Minnesota.
-Since then, much has been accomplished:
+From its humble 1974 beginning in Haecker Hall on the St. Paul campus of the University of Minnesota, a lot has changed and much has been accomplished:

 1980 - 1989